 – Following Madame X, you released your solo album, “The Drama According To Bernadette Cooper” in 1990.
 How were you able to obtain a record deal for that, and how did the album perform commercially?

 Bernadette: After I left Klymaxx, Louil Silas came to me and said he wanted to sign me to an artist deal, and I used that to release my solo album.
 The album was critically acclaimed by the public, but didn’t do so well in sales for different reasons.
 Firstly, the record company didn’t know what to do with me.
-I was just a different artist to them, and they ended up moving me over to the division for alternative music.
-They were also changing label heads every few months, and I remember one of them saying that he didn’t believe in videos, despite the recent rise of MTV, and with me being such a video-centric artist.
+I was just a different artist to them, and they ended up moving me over to the alternative music division.
+They were also changing label heads every few months, and I remember one of them saying that he didn’t believe in videos, despite the recent rise of MTV and with me being such a video-centric artist.
 Once Bell Biv Devoe blew up I just got lost in the shuffle of the new generation of artists.
 But the album received a lot praise in Europe, and even Bette Midler opens her show with “I Look Good” from the album.
 Saturday Night Live are familiar with it too, so a lot of good things came out of that album, and I feel like it did what it was supposed to do.

 – After your solo album, there doesn’t seem to be much Bernadette Cooper material being released in the 90s.
 What happened with your career during that decade?